Freddie Bishop

-Freddie George Bishop III (born February 25, 1990) is a gridiron football defensive lineman who is a free agent.
+Freddie George Bishop III (born February 25, 1990) is an American former professional football defensive lineman.
 He played college football at Western Michigan University.
-He first enrolled at Robichaud High School before transferring to Airport High School in Carleton, Michigan.
-He has also been a member of the New York Jets, Calgary Stampeders, Memphis Express, and Toronto Argonauts.
+He was a member of the Detroit Lions, Calgary Stampeders, New York Jets, Memphis Express, Toronto Argonauts, and Saskatchewan Roughriders.

-Early years
+Early life

 Bishop first played high school football at Robichaud High School.
 He earned all-city honors as a freshman and sophomore in 2004 and 2005.
 He earned All-Mega Conference honors in 2005 and was named Team Defensive Most Valuable Player in 2004.
 He transferred to Airport High School in Carleton, Michigan and earned All-Huron League honors in 2007 and was named first-team all-state as a senior.
 He also received Honorable Mention All-Huron League honors in 2006.

 College career

 Bishop played for the Western Michigan Broncos from 2009 to 2012.
 He was redshirted in 2008.
 He was named Second-team All-MAC and was the Broncos' outstanding team player after starting all 12 games, recording 63 tackles, including 11.5 tackles for loss and four sacks in 2012.
 He was also named Third-team All-MAC Defensive End in 2011.